wp-plugins/optinmonster/readme.txt

 == Changelog ==

+= 1.1.2.3 =
+* Added support for a new optin type - full page takeovers!
+* Fixed a bug with embedded HubSpot forms.
+* Fixed bug where dropdown options would not show on Safari for post targeting.

 = 1.1.2.2 =
 * Fixed issue with API script not grabbing checkbox and radio fields properly inside an optin.